Navy: Sailor contacted Russians, pleads guilty to espionage

 Kellogg knew if the information became public, potential adversaries would likely know the capabilities and limitations of the United States’ nuclear-powered warships, according to his pre-trial agreement.

 Kellogg, who joined the Navy in 2014, was a nuclear electrician’s mate with access to classified information relating to the capabilities, operations and maintenance of the Navy’s nuclear propulsion systems.
-He served aboard the USS Carl Vinson from 2016 to 2018.
+He served aboard the USS Carl Vinson from 2016 to 2018 and said he could draw and explain the majority of the ship’s critical nuclear propulsion plant systems from memory, according to court documents.

 “This sailor’s attempts to disclose classified Navy nuclear propulsion information posed a significant threat to national security and endangered the lives of American service members,” FBI Special Agent in Charge Garrett Waugh said in a statement.